Conversation starters: topics to talk about

 Looking from right to left, things to talk about go from superficial to personal topics.
 That means you can use all the topics to the right of the current cell, talking to the person — they likely to come out as relevant.

-Of course, these settings and relationship combinations are far from comprehensive.
+These settings and relationship combinations are far from comprehensive.
 Nevertheless, they provide some ideas you could apply in the specific situation.
-Remember, that conversation starters must be relevant on the superficial, context layer, but then the further interaction happens according to motives perceived by another person too.

 References